 an example of Punto in Aria (17th century) Bobbin and Needle Laces - Identification ad Care: Pat Earnshaw :pub B.T.
 Batsford 1983:ch1:p9.

-To say that without embroidery there would be no lace sounds dramatic, and maybe the evidence for such a statement is sparse, but close examination of the techniques used by both embroiderers and lacemakers, prove the point without a shadow of a doubt.
+To understand the history of needlelace, it's important to note that without embroidery, there would be no lace.
+However, close examination of the techniques used by both embroiderers and lacemakers, prove the point without a shadow of a doubt.

 There are two main branches of the textile form known as lace;